-Application Guidelines for 2018-2019 GEfIL Teaching Assistants

-1. Description

-The Center for the Development of Global Leadership Education is looking to employ a number of teaching assistants for the course "Independent Research Project - Phase 2" of its GEfIL Program (Global Education for Innovation and Leadership).

-Phase 2 of the GEfIL Independent Research Project is organized into five thematic fields: Global Economy & Management (Prof Takahiro FUJIMOTO, Prof Junichi HANDA), Global Education (Prof Yuto KITAMURA), Global Health (Prof Masamine JIMBA), Sustainability (Prof Kensuke FUKUSHI) and Peace Building (Prof Kiichi FUJIWARA).
+Application Guidelines for 2019-2020 GEfIL Teaching Assistants 1.
+Description The Center for the Development of Global Leadership Education is looking to employ a number of teaching assistants for the course "Independent Research Project - PHASE2" of its GEflL Program (Global Education for Innovation and Leadership).
+PHASE2 of the GEFIL Independent Research Project is organized into six thematic fields: Global Economy & Management (Prof Takahiro Fujimoto, Prof Junichi Handa), Global Education (Prof Yuto Kitamura), Global Health (Prof Masamine Jimba), Sustainability (Prof Kensuke Fukushi), Peace Building (Prof Kiichi Fujiwara), and Global City (Prof Shunya YOSHIMI).
 Graduate students with expertise and/or interest in one of these thematic fields are encouraged to apply.
-In 2018-19, we are especially looking for graduate students interested in Global Health and Global Economy & Management.
+In 2019-20, we are looking for graduate students interested in Peace Building and Global Economy & Management.
 Under the supervision of the GEfIL Expert Mentors, the person(s) in this position will work closely with students and provide advice and assistance for students' research.
 As such, GEfIL Teaching Assistants will play an important role in facilitating students' learning.
 Furthermore, the GEfIL Teaching Assistant position offers graduate students the opportunity to gain valuable experiences as educators.

-- 2. Requirements - 1.
+2. Requirements - 1.
 Applicants must be currently enrolled graduate students of the University of Tokyo. - 2.
 Applicants must be fluent in English and able to teach in English. - 3.
-Applicants should have strong interest and/or expertise in one of the five thematic fields. - 3.
-Responsibilities

-Under the direction of GEfIL Expert Mentors, GEfIL Teaching Assistants will perform the following functions in the classes of GEfIL Independent Research Project (Phase 2), which are held on Saturdays.
-Note that the working language is English.

-- 1. Assisting faculty with class management. - 2.
+Applicants should have strong interest and/or expertise in one of the five thematic fields.
+3. Responsibilities Under the direction of GEfIL Expert Mentors, GEfIL Teaching Assistants will perform the following functions in the classes of GEfIL Independent Research Project (PHASE 2), which are held on Saturdays.
+Note that the working language is English. - 1.
+Assisting faculty with class management. - 2.
 Giving advice and instructions on conducting research such as how to set an agenda, creating research questions, developing an argument, and verifying research results. - 3.
-Managing group work (where required also outside of class sessions). - 4.
-Projected Number of Acceptance Approximately 5 GEfIL Teaching Assistants - 5.
-Employment Period September 2018 to mid-May 2019 (length of contract might be negotiable) - 6.
-Pay Rate

-Hourly pay of 1,600 JPY for Doctoral program students Hourly pay of 1,400 JPY for Master's program and professional degree program students

-- 7. Working Hours Approximately 5 hours per week - 8.
+Managing group work (where required also outside of class sessions).
+4. Projected Number of Acceptance 1 GEfIL Teaching Assistant each for Peace Building and Global Economy & Management 5.
+Employment Period September 2019 to mid-May 2020 (length of contract might be negotiable) 6.
+Pay Rate Hourly pay of 1,600 JPY for Doctoral program students Hourly pay of 1,400 JPY for Master's program and professional degree program students 7.
+Working Hours Approximately 5 hours per week 8.
 Application Process - 1.
 Receive approval from your academic advisor. - 2.
-Fill out the Application for 2018-2019 GEfIL Teaching Assistant Position. - Submit application to: Center for the Development of Global Leadership Education Administration Bureau Building 2, 1st floor, Room 119 - 9.
-Application Deadline Tuesday, 31 July 2018 - 10.
-Selection
+Fill out the Application for 2019-2020 GEfIL Teaching Assistant Position. - 3.
+Submit application to:

-The selection of GEfIL TA candidates will be undertaken on the basis of a personal interview in English.
+Center for the Development of Global Leadership Education Administration Bureau Building 2, 1st floor 9.
+Application Deadline Wednesday, 31 July 2019 10.
+Selection The selection of GEfIL TA candidates will be undertaken on the basis of a personal interview in English.
 The interview will be conducted by the Expert Mentor of the relevant thematic field and arranged in agreement with the applicant.

-11. Notification of Result

-All applicants will be notified of the results of their application by 30 August 2018.

-12. Inquiries

-For inquiries about the teaching assistant positions please contact the Center for the Development of Global Leadership Education Professor Dr. Nicola Liscutin (GLP-GEfIL Program Director) E-mail: glp-gefil.adm@gs.mail.u-tokyo.ac.jp or liscutin@mail.u-tokyo.ac.jp Phone: 03-5841-2925

-What is GEfIL and the Independent Research Project?
+11. Notification of Result All applicants will be notified of the results of their application by 30 August 2019.
+12. Inquiries For inquiries about the teaching assistant positions please contact the Center for the Development of Global Leadership Education Professor Dr. Nicola Liscutin (GLP-GEfIL Program Director) E-mail: glp-gefil.adm@gs.mail.u-tokyo.ac.jp or liscutin@mail.u-tokyo.ac.jp Phone: 03-5841-2925 What is GEfIL and the Independent Research Project?